 Alpha TransForm (free trial and template forms available) is a robust and affordable solution for building mobile data collection apps that work on any mobile device.
 Alpha TransForm allows both developers and business users to digitize mobile forms of ANY COMPLEXITY for under 1 hour of work per form page.
 Built-in app templates make mobile app design fast and easy.

-Coding is optional, so virtually anyone can turn a paper form into a mobile app with the latest smartphone features (camera, QR codes, GPS, time/date stamping, electronic signatures, radio buttons, etc.).
+Coding is optional, so virtually anyone can turn a paper form into a mobile app with this powerful mobile forms software.
+Your apps can include the latest smartphone features (camera, QR codes, GPS, time/date stamping, electronic signatures, radio buttons, etc.).
 Power users can use the built-in programming language and on-device database storage to add more advanced capabilities, such as workflow triggering or pre-loading forms data.
 And the best part is that Alpha TransForm apps always work offline, so no need to worry about having an internet connection.

-With affordable pricing and flexible licensing models, Alpha TransForm lets companies build as many mobile forms as they need for their field team members.
+With affordable pricing and flexible licensing models, The Alpha TransForm no-code app builder lets companies build as many mobile forms as they need for their field team members.
 Companies use Alpha TransForm to digitize data collection for order intake, inspections, Gemba Walks, 5S Audits, maintenance inspection, punch lists, safety checks, patient data intake and more.